CarbonMan/AxonLite/README.md

-# Stellar Tips
+# Axon Lite

-A Chrome extension for sending Lumens tips to site users
+A Chrome extension for sending Stellar Lumens to site users or owners.

 Currently only works with Reddit though more implementations are on their way.